I/O tags - configuration dialog box

 If a new value is less than Min value, the system will assign the Min value to this new value.
-If a new value is greater than Max value, the system will assign the Max value to this new value.
+If a new value is greater than the Max value, the system will assign the Max value to this new value.
 This filter may be used to eliminate values, which technically may not break given limits (e.g. throttle stops), but the particular sensor (converter) may also generate values out of limits

 Set value if out of limits

-If a new value is less than Min value, the system will assign the SetMin value to this new value.
-If a new value is greater than Max value, the system will assign the SetMax value to this new value.
+If a new value is less than the Min value, the system will assign the SetMin value to this new value.
+If a new value is greater than the Max value, the system will assign the SetMax value to this new value.